© 2019 White-Boucke Productions. All rights reserved.

 Infants are aware of elimination from birth--just observe their movements, facial expressions, and

 vocalizations when pooing--and often cry or give other signals to be changed.
-But we don't watch and
+But we don't watch and listen.

-do with other milestones such as crawling and walking.
+other milestones such as crawling and walking.

 You start by briefly whispering a watery sound such as "sssss" in your baby's ear at potty time to help the

 child learn to associate this sound with releasing the sphincter muscles.
-If it's (nearly) time to go, infants
+If it's (nearly) time to go, infants can

-different types of elimination communication you can use if starting with an older baby or toddler.
+types of elimination communication you can use if starting with an older baby or toddler.

 Studies of association show that infants are able to quickly learn and that positive experiences reinforce